ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 In summary, being at the limit position is insufficient to cause the limit flag to be active.
 This is expected behaviour, though can be slightly unintuitive at first.

+## Readbacks from device keep twitching

+This may be because of variances in the signal returned from the motor.
+This is true, for example, on the jaws set on Merlin.
+It also causes the motor status label on the bumpstrip to keep switching.
+Note that leaving it in this state can increase dramatically the amount of information sent to the archiver.

+To fix, use caput for the relevant PV in the motor record:

+`IN:[INST]:MOT:MTR0n0m.MDEL`: Sets the motor deadband.
+This will stop the position readback from oscillating `IN:[INST]:MOT:MTR0n0m.ADEL`: Sets the archiver deadband.
+This will stop values being written to the archiver unless the value changes by more than the deadband value
+`IN:[INST]:MOT:MTR0n0m_EDEL_SP`: Sets the encoder deadband.
+No readbacks will be updated unless the encoder varies by this amount.

 # Logging

 ## I Changed the logging setting but it uses old settings